mozbugbox/Unblock-Youku/dns-reverse-proxy/README.md

 When `--dns-no-relay` is used, in order to get proper DNS lookup for all the domain names, the client OS should have at least one backup DNS server in addition to the DNS proxy server.

+Actually, a backup DNS server is always a good idea, even with the DNS relay.
+In case the droxy server is down for whatever reason, a backup DNS will at least keep other internet activities intact.

 For example, in `/etc/resovle.conf`: